Integrated Municipal Sustainability Plan 2012 (IMSP) & Development Regulations 2012

 The online versions of the IMSP and Development Regulations are representations of the original documents and are to be used for reference purposes only.
 These versions are updated on an on-going basis as amendment proposals are adopted by Council, thus specific details may change from the time of viewing to the time of submitting a development application.
 For confirmation of Municipal Plan and zoning standards please consult with the City Planning Department to verify the current version of the documents.

 Documents and Mapping

 Accuracy: Please be advised that these maps are working copies and provided for reference purposes only.
-Theses documents are not to be reproduced without the written approval of the City of Corner Brook and are subject to change as amendments occur.
+Theses documents are not to be distributed without the written approval of the City of Corner Brook and are subject to change as amendments occur.
 The City of Corner Brook assumes no responsibility for the use and interpretation of these maps.
-For confirmation of data accuracy, please contact the Planning Division, or the Development and Inspection Division of Community Services.
+For confirmation of data accuracy, please contact the Planning Department.

 The City of Corner Brook Local Actions for Climate Change

 When it comes to climate change, we must think global and act local.
 Canadian cities and communities have direct or indirect influence over more than half of the country’s greenhouse gas emissions and are leading innovations to reduce emissions.
 Follow this Link to view the City of Corner Brook’s local climate change actions.

 A free version of Adobe Reader can be downloaded by following this link to the Adobe Reader download page.